 The same technology that helps a 22-year-old seal a letter to their future self helps a school run a reflection program, a therapist guide a patient, or a financial advisor add depth to estate planning.

-"My kids are 20 and 18.
-One day it hit me: they know what I do, but not who I am.
 Not what I really believe.
 Not what I hope for them.
-So the three of us built this — together."
+Not the things I've never found the right moment to say.
+So the three of us built this — together.

 Not the LinkedIn bio.
 Not the Instagram grid.
 But the real things — the values quietly held, the fears never voiced, the stories that only exist in our heads.